 Proekspert is looking for a recruiter with the right instinct for talent

 Known for its bossless culture, Proekspert is now looking for a new recruiter.
-We talked to Proekspert’s Chief Culture and HR Officer Tiina Seeman and Technical Recruiter Roberto Orru.
+We talked to Proekspert’s Chief Culture and HR Officer Tiina Sakkos and Technical Recruiter Roberto Orru.

 Established with Estonian capital 27 years ago, Proekspert is a global business helping companies create and deliver products and services in the digital age.
 Proekspert helps companies understand why, how, and what should be built to make their efforts and investments produce value.
 It offers its clients a complete product development cycle, from idea to completed- and maintained product.